 INTRODUCTION OF THE THIRD GENERATION PHOTOVOLTAICS TO OFFER ELECTRICITY IN PANAMANIAN INDIGENOUS RURAL COMMUNITIES

-We carried out the Luz en Casa Ngäbe-Buglé Pilot project (initially called EncASa Ngäbe-Buglé), starting by developing a strong work with national, regional, local and indigenous authorities, as well as with the pre-identified communities, to present our proposal of electrification and adapt the service delivery model to that setting.
+We carried out -in partnership with AECID- the Luz en Casa Ngäbe-Buglé Pilot project (initially called EncASa Ngäbe-Buglé), starting by developing a strong work with national, regional, local and indigenous authorities, as well as with the pre-identified communities, to present our proposal of electrification and adapt the service delivery model to that setting.
 We selected the Ngäbe-Buglé region to deploy the project, which was approved by the Ngäbe-Buglé Indigenous Council as well as by the 7 communities in the Chichica and Maraca villages where it has been implemented.
 This has also been coordinated with the Rural Electrification Office -body belonging to the Ministry of the Presidency of Panama-, whose mission is to promote and develop the electrification in underserved and not-concession-granted rural areas.
-In addition, we have had co-funding from the Spanish Agency for International Development Cooperation (so called AECID).

 Thus we bring electricity from renewable sources to 400 indigenous families paying an affordable monthly fee of 5 balboas, which we estimate that implies an average savings of more than 30% in their expenditures on energy elements for lighting and communications (candles, batteries for torches, mobile charging...).
 In addition, they use the reliable and sustainable electricity of the third generation solar home systems that provide them with electricity.
 Here's the estimated annual impacts of the offered service: